preames/technical-links/PAPERS.md

   If you do any form of systems work, and you haven't read this classic paper, stop what you're doing and go read it.
 The story is told through a lense of security and crpto, but the leasons are much broader.

+* utler W. Lampson and David D. Redell.
+1980.
+Experience with processes and monitors in Mesa.
+Commun.
+ACM 23, 2 (Feb.
+1980)

+  Classic systems paper describing operation experience with monitors, notify, and condition variables patterns.
+Still very relevant today as these remain common coordination idioms to this day.

+* Jacob Burnim, Tayfun Elmas, George Necula, and Koushik Sen. 2011.
+NDSeq: runtime checking for nondeterministic sequential specifications of parallel correctness.
+In Proceedings of the 32nd ACM SIGPLAN Conference on Programming Language Design and Implementation (PLDI ’11)

+  Basic idea is to explicitly represent the nondeterminism implicit in a parallel program into the serial semantics of the program, and then focus on proving equivelence thereof.
+Figuring out whether a particular reordering is legal is one of the hardest parts of proving parallel correctness.
+This paper uses a minor syntax extension to separate the proof burden into two (much) easier sub-parts.
+To me, this seems like obviously the right approach, and I'm suprised this hasn't been much more widely adopted.

 ## Non Computer Science
 ---------------------